Farm and Agricultural Mortgages Explained

 Fixed and variable rates are available.
 Which is best for you will be determined by your individual circumstances.

 It’s not uncommon for farmland to come with an agricultural tie.
-This is a type of covenant that often includes restrictions on what activities can take place on the land or occupancy stipulations (eg applicant must be employed in an agriculture related job).
+This type of covenant often includes restrictions on what activities can take place on the land or occupancy stipulations (e.g., the applicant must be employed in an agriculture-related job).

-It’s important you check for any ties and inform your lender from the outset to avoid complications further down the line.
+It’s important to check for any ties and inform your lender from the outset to avoid complications later.

 How much your mortgage will cost